abhineet123/MTF/Config/ReadMe.md

 ================================
 	 Parameter:	'mtf_sm'
 		Description:
-			Search method to use for the MTF tracker or the name of the detection based tracker Possible Values:
+			Search method to use for the MTF tracker or the name of the third party tracker Possible Values:
 			ic/iclk:	Inverse Compositional Lucas Kanade
 				icl/iclm:	use Levenberg Marquardt (LM) formulation